4 Wheeled Restaurant: Concept

 The first-season cast members are restaurateur and television personality Hong Seok-cheon, boy band Shinhwa's Lee Min-woo and actor Yeo Jin-goo.
 Seok-cheon, an owner of a number of Thai restaurants, along with the other two members operated a Thai food truck in cities in Thailand.
-Their aim is to see if the Thai people would eat Seok-cheon's version of Thai food.
+Their aim is to see if Thai people would eat Seok-cheon's version of Thai food.